mfin/proxmox-build-template/README.md

 A project which builds a cloud-init enabled Ubuntu VM template on Proxmox.
 Improvements can be made, but it works OOTB as is.

+Nightly job first fetches the latest cloud-init enabled Ubuntu VM image, then prepares a Proxmox VM to template, `packer` creates a template from that prepared VM and configures the template with cloud-init defaults (SSH user and public key association).
+It also sends a notification with `pvemailforward`.

 ## Installation

+Installation is intended to be done on the Proxmox host itself.

 ### Install dependencies